cvmfs/doc-cvmfs/docs/cpt-replica.rst

 =======================================

 While a CernVM-FS Stratum 0 repository server is able to serve clients directly, a large number of clients is better be served by a set of Stratum 1 replica servers.
 Multiple Stratum 1 servers improve the reliability, reduce the load, and protect the Stratum 0 master copy of the repository from direct accesses.
 Stratum 0 server, Stratum 1 servers and the site-local proxy servers can be seen as content distribution network.
+The :ref:`figure below
-Figure [fig:stratum1] shows the situation for the repositories hosted in the cern.ch domain.
+<fig_stratum1>` shows the situation for the repositories hosted in the
+cern.ch domain.

+.. _fig_stratum1:

 .. figure:: _static/stratum1.png
    :alt: Concept overview of the CernVM-FS Content Delivery Network